 - Include our address and phone number on the form, along with our Employer Identification Number (EIN):

-- Inform our Gift Planning Department at Gospel for Asia of your beneficiary designation so we can thank you and make a note in our file to alert you to any address changes or other things that may affect your gift.
-Let us know about any instructions regarding how to receive the assets, and how you would like the assets used.
+- Inform our Strategic Giving Department at Gospel for Asia of your beneficiary designation so we can thank you and make a note in our file to alert you to any address changes or other things that may affect your gift.
+Let us know about any instructions regarding how to receive the assets, and your preferences for how you would like the proceeds used within our ministry.